WebAssembly/spec/md-proto/WebAssembly.md

 If the instruction has a **Validation** clause, that clause describes its validation.
 Otherwise, the following generic validation is performed:

-For each operand type in the instruction's signature, a type is popped from the type stack and checked to be the same as the corresponding operand type.
+For each operand [type] in the instruction's signature, a type is popped from the type stack and checked to be the same as the corresponding operand type.
 Each return type of the instruction's signature is then pushed onto the type stack.

+If the instruction's signature has no return types, and the size of the value stack is greater than the control-flow stack's top's depth, validation fails with a type error.

 Then, [validation](#function-body-validation) is resumed.

 #### Function Return Validation

-When a *return* is prompted, one type for each type in the function signature's return type is popped from the type stack and type-checked against its corresponding return type.
+When a *return* is prompted, one [type] for each type in the function signature's return type is popped from the type stack and type-checked against its corresponding return type.
 The type stack is then checked to be empty.
 If there are sufficient stack elements and all checks have passed, function validation is successful.

 ## Execution